LeopoldineMirtil/LeopoldineMirtil/README.md

 - Familiar with: Python, SQL, R, Tableau, PowerBI, and Excel

-- Currently refreshing Python and Excel skills
+- Currently refreshing Python with freeCodeCamp and Excel skills

 - Future languages to learn: